The cyclic logic of paradox

 I struggle to get my head around this situation.

-I can see it as a paradox because the mother is combining contradictory wants.
-She wants him to study and to really want to study.
-She rejects both blind obedience and coercion, yet she is convinced that, if left alone, he will not study at all.
+The mother wants him to study and to really want to study.
+She rejects both blind obedience and coercion, and she seems convinced that, if left alone, he will not study at all.

 Success as a paradox